junxit/us-congress-bills-115/metadata.md

 - 2018-07-19 — Introduced in House
 - 2018-07-19 — Introduced in House
 - 2018-07-19 — Referred to the House Committee on Homeland Security.
+- 2018-07-24 — Committee Consideration and Mark-up Session Held.
+- 2018-07-24 — Ordered to be Reported Unfavorably by the Yeas and Nays: 16 - 11.
+- 2018-07-26 — Placed on the House Calendar, Calendar No. 178.
+- 2018-07-26 — Reported adversely by the Committee on Homeland Security.
+H. Rept.
+115-877.
+- 2018-07-26 — Reported adversely by the Committee on Homeland Security.
+H. Rept.
+115-877.